matt-kandel/matt-kandel/README.md

-- Hi, I’m Matthew Heiden, @matt-kandel, and I am a technical analyst at Munich Re.
+- Hi, I’m Matthew Heiden, and I am a technical analyst at Munich Re.
 - I'm interested in the intersection of actuarial work and programming.
 - In my job, I mostly use Python, but I'm trying to switch to Julia as much as possible.
 - My email is mheiden2@munichre.com